aaronkplatt/aaronkplatt-TeamProfileGenerator.github.io/README.md

 ## Usage
 LIVE CODED: https://drive.google.com/file/d/1PDKzvC07KJxXtkX728syMr-CCYOq4Ht0/view
 - To create a team-profile Html page from User Input.
-- To start go to the command line and type "node index.js"
+- To start go to the command line and type "node app.js"

 ## Guidelines
 - With help from my fellow classmates

 ## test
 - To test to make sure you have everything you need put "npm run test" in your command line.
+- If worked correctly the user should get 17 passes and 0 fails.

 ## license
 UCSD BOOTCAMPSPOT